spotinst/help/src/docs/spot-security/features/threats.md

 When new threats that meet the specified criteria are detected, an automatic threat notification is enabled, and a ticket is generated.
 Depending on the workflow you have set up, you will receive either individual attachments for each matching threat on Slack or a single Jira ticket containing all the attachments that meet the criteria.
 ### On-Demand

-The OnDemand approach enables you to manually create threat tickets.
+The On-Demand (OD) approach enables you to manually create threat tickets.
 When accessing the Individual Threats page, you can click **Create Incident Ticket** and select an available tool from the dropdown to set up the ticketing process.

 ![threats-a10](https://github.com/spotinst/help/assets/106514736/7e458511-86c0-477d-a8d2-0fb98b681e46)